 and/or collectively tackle any gaps, one by one.

+The WSD Board is working with Atlanta CareerRise and the other four LWDA’s to ensure high demand career industries are utilized in DeKalb County.
+The group has a program list which is divided by between the LWDA’s based on the counties prominent industry.

-Special Populations – Describe how the area will provide services to the special populations specified in the state plan, to include ex-offenders, veterans, at-risk youth, long-term unemployed, adult learners and individuals with disabilities.
+3. Special Populations – Describe how the area will provide services to the special populations specified in the state plan, to include ex-offenders, veterans, at-risk youth, long-term unemployed, adult learners and individuals with disabilities.
 If the region has identified additional target groups, please list.

 The Board provides WIOA services to a wide population of customers.
 It has identified the following target groups: